NO PROMO CODE REQUIRED

 What PointsBet doesn’t offer is bets on college teams hailing from New Jersey, but that’s due to a regulatory restriction and not an oversight by the operator.

 PointsBet boasts what is without a doubt the single best promotional schedule in the NJ online sports betting market.
-Not only are the site’s promos lucrative, but they’re also plentiful and rotate often.
-Our concern here is that the good times won’t last forever, but even a moderate scaling back on promotional spend in the future would still see players finding more value on PointsBet than most (or all) other books in the market.
+Not only are the site’s promos lucrative, but they’re also plentiful, and rotating often.
+Our initial concerns were that they would eventually scale back, but that doesn’t seem to be happening.
+We recommend visiting the ‘Promotions’ section early, and often.

 All this in addition to what PointsBet dubs the “Karma Kommittee”.
-Apparently, each morning before morning tea, the PointsBet team gets together to discuss any injustices from the night prior.
+Apparently, each morning over coffee and a bagel, the PointsBet team gets together to discuss any injustices from the night prior.
 Whether it be a late scratch, an injury to a team’s superstar, or a blown call, PointsBet will review and may decide to institute a Good Karma Payout, refunding impacted bettors with a bonus wager — because sometimes an otherwise good bet turns sour thanks to one bad break.
 When this happens, PointsBet is in your corner.

 PointsBet’s promotional schedule would be pretty awesome without a loyalty program.
 And yet, not only does it have one, but it actually rewards a meaningful amount of cashback.